qewer33/whittle/README.md

 - **Paint**: The **Paint mode** provides a simple pixelart editor that allows you to edit the global 128x128 texture atlas.
 It provides 3 tools: **Brush**, **Bucket** and **Picker**.
 - **UV**: The **UV mode** allows you to edit the UV maps of textured faces.

+### Saving Models

+whittle allows you to *save and load* models you've created via the *Save* and *Load* actions in the hamburger menu.
+Clicking the *Save* menu item prompts up a "Project Name" keyboaord input the first time a file is saved, afterwards it will just override the save.
+Projects with unsaved changes will display an orange circle in the top left alongside the porject name while editing it.
+Clicking the *Load* menu item brings up a *Projects View* where you can view your previous projects, and *Open* or *Delete* them via the buttons.

+### Exporting Models

+whittle can currently export models in **Wavefront OBJ (.obj)** and **STL (.stl)** formats.
+OBJ files are exported together with material (.mtl) and texture (.tga) files.
+STL only contain the 3D model itself with no colors or textures as STL doesn't support them. **OBJ is recommended for importing into other 3D modelling software such as Blender** while **STL is recommended for 3D printing**.
+The exported files will be inside the `/whittle/exports/` folder in your SD card root directory.

 ## Development

 Written in C++ using devkitpro.